robinkarim/Production-Book/docs/ini/ini-data-model.rst

 * **CCA statistics:** ibss, obss, interference

+**Measurement date type**

 The measurement data type is a special data type in the CIRRENT™ Cloud.
-Based on the measure data, the CIRRENT™ Cloud automatically generates a range of calculations to support your analysis, including:
+Based on measurement data, the CIRRENT™ Cloud automatically generates a range of calculations to support your analysis, including:

 * **Average measurement value**, calculated by dividing the sum of the measurements by the number of measurements submitted